Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 (2) The ear canal is considered beit hastarim, a “hidden area” similar to the inside of the mouth.
 While the mikveh water does not need to actually enter areas defined as beit hastarim, rabbinic law requires that they be free of chatzitzot.
 However, there is room for leniency in cases of need.
 Therefore, if water cannot be allowed to enter the ear for medical reasons, a piece of cotton coated in fish oil or vaseline may be placed deeply in the ear prior to immersion.
 In cases where an ENT has ruled out this option even for one momentary immersion, well-fitted earplugs inserted deep inside the ear might be permitted.

 In general, a foreign object attached to the body is a barrier (chatzitzah) and should be removed before immersion.
-However, immersion is sometimes permitted with a device that needs to be attached for an extended period, and which it is problematic to remove.
-Here, we will address the general principles and guidelines affecting insulin pumps and glucose sensors.
-As always, the halacha depends on individual circumstances and specific questions should be asked when necessary.
+However, immersion is sometimes permitted with a device that needs to be attached for an extended period, if it is problematic to remove.
+Here, we address general principles and guidelines affecting insulin pumps and glucose sensors.

 Insulin Pumps